bitquery/streaming-data-platform-docs/docs/examples/OpBNB/opbnb-balance-updates.md

 # OpBNB Balance Updates API

+In thise section we will see how to monitor real-time balance changes across the OpBNB network.

+This OpBNB API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

+This program allows you to test the data and its integration into your applications before full-scale implementation.
+Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="How to get OpBNB Balance Updates of an address"/>
 <meta name="description" content="Learn how to get real time balance & balance updates of a OpBNB address using Bitquery's OpBNB Balance Updates API."/>